Nefarious-Engineering/tbug/README.md

 3. Copy both the files to the root of the CIRCUITPY drive (replace the existing main.py if any).

 > [!NOTE]
 > Copying boot.py into the CIRCUITPY drive will result in hiding the CIRCUITPY drive the next time T-BUG boots, so if you are simply trying different available T-BUG scripts then do not copy the boot.py file inside the T-BUG flash otherwise you have to perform the above mentioned steps again in order to regain access to the CIRCUITPY drive.
 Once you have finalized a T-BUG script then you can safely copy the boot.py file into CIRCUITPY drive.

 4. Replug T-BUG.
 The new script will execute automatically.

-This allows anyone to change T-BUG's behavior without needing to write or edit code.
+This allows anyone to customize T-BUG's behavior by simply replacing a file—no coding required.

 ### Using Custom Scripts (for Programmers)